John Bunyan's The Pilgrim’s Progress Part-I, Summary

 🔸 Chapter 1: The Beginning of the Journey

-Christian, carrying a heavy burden (symbolizing sin), reads the Bible and realizes he must leave his sinful life.
-He meets Evangelist, who tells him to go to the Wicket Gate.
+Christian carries a heavy burden on his back, symbolizing the weight of sin and guilt.
+After reading the Bible, he realizes that judgment is coming and that he must leave his sinful life.
+He meets Evangelist, who directs him to the Wicket Gate, the entrance to the path of salvation.

 “Life!
 Life!
 Eternal Life!” cries Christian as he runs from the City of Destruction.